kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

         nvidia.com/gpu: 2
 ```

-The above command will be converted to:
+The container's `torchrun` command in the above YAML will be converted into:

 ```bash
 torchrun --nnodes=5 --nproc-per-node=2 train.py
 ```

-Additionally, the Kubeflow Training SDK allows the user to create the above `TrainJob` using the Python API:
+Additionally, the Kubeflow Training SDK allows the user to create the above `TrainJob` using
+the Python API:

 ```python
 def train_func():